 Dubrovnik, in our opinion, provides an ideal holiday for the first-time visitor to Croatia or, indeed, for one who is returning for the first time since the last "golden age" of holidays in, as it was then, Yugoslavia.
-With many flights to Dubrovnik and across Croatia it is also an excellent short break destination and as the starting or finishing point on an exciting fly drive holiday.
+With many direct flights to Dubrovnik it is also an excellent short break destination and as the starting or finishing point on an exciting fly drive holiday.
 We highly recommend Dubrovnik's new boutique hotels and its newly refurbished accommodation for a visit all year round.

 Dubrovnik in the Middle Ages was a powerful city state rivalling Venice; however, the earthquake of 1667 devastated the city and it never regained its former commercial glory.
 Dubrovnik passed through the hands of Napoleon and the Austrian Empire before becoming part of the Yugoslav state until this association dramatically ended in 1991 when it was shelled by Milosovic's Yugoslav National Army.

 Back down in the old city, the main street (Stradun) is a wide thoroughfare paved with large smooth stones; during the day it comes alive with shoppers and people relaxing in the many street-side cafes while as the evening sets in the whole area fills with families and couples enjoying their evening Korzo (a sort of stroll where everyone dresses up a bit and then casually meet their friends along the way).
 The atmosphere is enhanced during the summer-long cultural festival in the old city and at other times by regular performances of street music.